 Restricting which users can do Azure AD Join and device registration

-The following scenarios DO NOT supported nested groups:
+The following scenarios DO NOT support nested groups:

-App role assignment (assigning groups to an app is supported, but groups nested within the directly assigned group will not have access), both for access and for provisioning
+App role assignment, both for access and for provisioning.
+Assigning groups to an app is supported, but any groups nested within the directly assigned group won't have access.

 Group-based licensing (assigning a license automatically to all members of a group)